rareval48/Intermediate_CAD/README.md

 <img src="https://user-images.githubusercontent.com/71342195/138284141-09e13126-1f95-460a-8726-3d39683ced28.png">

 ### Reflection
 I learned you can connect both circle sketches to lines so when they are moved they are always connected.
 It only took a couple of minutes to make as it was really easy.
+Making the board was really simple when you follow instructions.
+I would say the hardest thing about this would be putting the screw holes in the right place as you had to make sure that they re correctly dimensioned.

 ### Evidence
 https://cvilleschools.onshape.com/documents/7711f3ed98499335c3be4f00/w/97e62adae0b8b7b5650fe9e4/e/8c69a65483616eaa44eefb58?renderMode=0&uiState=6171682d74285962889086e9